JxtGTG/FT5010_Final/README.md

 # 🚀 Forex Trading Bot

-A robust forex trading bot with real-time dashboard visualization for monitoring and analyzing the performance of trading strategies across multiple currency pairs.
+A forex trading bot with real-time dashboard visualization for monitoring and analyzing the performance of trading strategies across multiple currency pairs.

 ## 📋 Project Overview